Seafood Shanty

 The Seafood Shanty had a brief revival in 2012 when a local man bought the name and rights to the restaurant and opened in Broadcasting Square Shopping Center.
 Over $80k worth of gift cards were sold before the grand opening of the restaurant.
 The TripAdvisor page is filled with negative reviews and the new owner filed for bankruptcy only a year after the hyped opening.
 It quietly closed shortly after with just a note on the door informing the customers it was no longer in business.
 That building is now occupied by another seafood restaurant called Coastal Grille.

-The West Lawn Seafood Shanty building is now occupied by the New York Bagelry, which has been there since the Seafood Shanty closed its doors in 1995.
+After the West Lawn Seafood Shanty closed the building was very briefly occupied by “Pasta King“.
+It is currently occupied by the New York Bagelry, which has been there since Pasta King’s departure in 1995.

 Penn Avenue/West Lawn Seafood Shanty location in 2019 – Now New York Bagelry